sajusal/n97-sonic/README.md

 This lab can be deployed using GitHub Codespaces.
 Once you are logged into GitHub, click the below icon and wait for 2 minutes for codespaces to be ready.

+Refer to instructions in the [Codespace](./Codespace) directory for importing the sonic image.

 ---
 <div align=center>
 <a href="https://codespaces.new/sajusal/n97-sonic?quickstart=1">